kubeslice-ent/external-dns-new/README.md

 To see ExternalDNS in action, have a look at this [video](https://www.youtube.com/watch?v=9HQ2XgL9YVI) or read this [blogpost](https://codemine.be/posts/20190125-devops-eks-externaldns/).

+To learn more about Avesha's enhanced version of ExternalDNS, see this [ExternalDNS documentation](https://docs.avesha.io/documentation/enterprise-gtd/0.1.0).

 ## The Latest Release

 ---